swertz/momemta.github.io/docs/in-depth/new-module.md

 ````

-The first addition grab an input of type `double` from the memory pool, expected to be produced by a module named `module` and called `output` (remember that the _output_ of a module becomes the _input_ of another module).
-The second addition print the actual value of the input at each integration step.
+The first addition grabs an input of type `double` from the memory pool, expected to be produced by a module named `module` and called `output` (remember that the _output_ of a module becomes the _input_ of another module).
+The second addition prints the actual value of the input at each integration step.
 In order to access the value of the input, you must dereference the variable (`Value` actually acts as a pointer to the real value, so you can also use the arrow (`->`) operator).

 Outputs (values produced by the module) are declared in a similar way.
 The `Module` class has a method called `produce` you can use to register an output.
 It accepts a single argument which is the name of the output.
 A module can register any numbers of outputs, but they all must have a unique name.